bkesterbyld/maroon-potato/src/pages/usecases.md

           Above couples this network with [powerful computing options](/faq) to assure high levels of performance to local users regardless of data types, speeds and sizes.
-And because Above is no code, shipping new, powerful features out the door is both fast and easy.
+And because Above is no code, shipping new features out the door is both fast and easy.
         image: images/distributed-computing.png
         media_position: right
         media_width: fifty